 This is called plastic redistribution or plastic adjustment.
 There are limits to this of course:

-As you can see the stress on the bottom and top edge of cross section are highest, while in the middle stresses are gradually smaller.
+As you can see the stress on the bottom and top edge of cross-section are highest, while in the middle stresses are gradually smaller.
 This is clearly an elastic state.

 To explain how plasticity works we need to make a small experiment.
 Imagine I will cut a small section of the beam, somewhere in the middle.
 Bending means that the “vertical sides” of our cut-out section want to rotate like this (of course, deformations are completely out of scale, but we want to see them!):

 Of course, strain in each layer is proportional and changes linearly when cross-sections remain flat in bending (and usually that is the case).
-So if max strain in layer 1 is 0.0035 then max strain in layer 2 is 0,0025 and in layer 4 max strain is 0,0005.
+So if the max strain in layer 1 is 0.0035 then max strain in layer 2 is 0,0025 and in layer 4 max strain is 0,0005.
 This is a simple linear ramp.

 So let’s go back to the bi-linear stress-strain curve for steel we adopted for this task.
 When the material is in the elastic zone stress increases proportionally to strain.
 But when we reach plastic plateau strain is increasing, but stress remains the same.

-As you can see at the beginning there was a very high stress at the outer parts of the cross-section, while the middle section did nothing.
+As you can see at the beginning there was very high stress at the outer parts of the cross-section, while the middle section did nothing.
 This is a similar case as with the 3 guys keeping the stone above their heads.
 With increased strain (for our 3 friends that would be squatting) steel is still able to carry the stress.
-However, there is a benefit – the higher the strain the more of the cross-section actually carry the weight!
-Higher strain in the outer edges allows the inside of the cross section to be strained as well.
+However, there is a benefit – the higher the strain the more of the cross-section actually carries the weight!
+Higher strain in the outer edges allows the inside of the cross-section to be strained as well.
 This way the stress appears there as well and helps with carrying of the bending.
 Just as the shorter guy in the middle did!

-This is not a small effect – for a rectangle, you get additional 50% of capacity due to bending this way!
+This is not a small effect – for a rectangle, you get an additional 50% of capacity due to bending this way!
 For an I-beam that will be more like 6-10%, but still something worth remembering 🙂

 Material nonlinearity is fun!
 I hope that I managed to show you something worth your time reading this.
 To sum this up, the most important highlights: